 Williams A, NR Jordan, RG Smith, MC Hunter, M Kammerer, DA Kane, RT Koide, AS Davis.
-2017.
-Disentangling the elements of conservation agriculture that drive crop yield stability.
-Field Crops Research, submitted.
+2018.
+A regionally-adapted implementation of conservation agriculture delivers rapid improvements to soil properties associated with crop yield stability.
+Scientific Reports.
+8:8467

 Kammerer MA, DJ Biddinger, NK Joshi, EG Rajotte, DA Mortensen.
 2016.
 Modeling Local Spatial Patterns of Wild Bee Diversity in Pennsylvania Apple Orchards.
 Landscape Ecology.
 31:2459-2469

 Kammerer MA, DJ Biddinger, EG Rajotte, DA Mortensen.
 2016.
 Local Plant Diversity Across Multiple Habitats Supports a Diverse Wild Bee Community in Pennsylvania Apple Orchards.
 Environmental Entomology.
 45:32-48.